pablisch/pablisch/README.md

 ## Education

+### Makers Academy Quality Engineering Specialism (November 2023 to January 2024)
+_focussed on assuring quality through a wide range of testing and checking tools and techniques_
+- **Java**, **Selenium**, and a wide range of test tools, such as **Postman** & SonarQube.
+- Using a range of testing methods, e.g. black-box, white-box, accessibility, performance, regression, user acceptance etc.
+- An immersive two-week project quality testing a real-world app in development embedded in a software engineering team throughout the complete development lifecycle.

 ### Makers Academy Software Development Bootcamp (February to May 2023)
 _focussed on Test Driven Development (TDD), Object Oriented Programming (OOP), Agile and XP practices, and learning to learn_
-- Ruby, JavaScript, Postgres, MERN, RSpec and Cypress technologies, amongst others
+- Ruby, **JavaScript**, Postgres, **MERN**, RSpec and Cypress technologies, amongst others
 - Version control, high-quality, clean code, and regular peer and external code reviews
 - Self-led study, daily pairing, group projects and solo challenges
 - Agile work practices throughout engineering projects with an emphasis on EQ